weihan-01/tp/docs/DeveloperGuide.md

     - **What users see:** Nothing changes in commands or UI.
 You’ll just notice that after deleting `3`, the next added person can be `3` again.
     - **Why:** Keeps IDs short and avoids hitting large numbers over time.
     - **Notes:** We’ll keep separate free lists for Seniors and Caregivers and save them with the data so reuse works across restarts.

+3. **Graceful handling of corrupted / manually-edited `addressbook.json`**
+    - **Problem**: If users manually edit the data file (e.g., negative seniorId, malformed fields, missing required values), the app can crash or behave inconsistently.
+    - **Planned change:**
+      - Validate each record during load; collect errors per record instead of aborting the whole file.
+      - Policy: load all valid records, skip invalid ones, and show a clear summary (e.g., “Skipped 2 invalid records: seniorId must be ≥ 1; missing name.
+See logs for details.”).